AI video editor for publish-ready videos | HeyGen

 No. HeyGen is built for marketers, educators, and teams without traditional editing backgrounds.
 Text-based controls and simple interfaces replace complex timelines so you can learn by doing.

 Yes.
-You can create vertical and square videos optimised for feeds and stories.
+You can create vertical and square videos optimized for feeds and stories.
 The editor makes it easy to pull out highlights, add captions, and adapt content for each platform.

 Yes.
 You can generate subtitles and AI voiceovers in many languages through the video translator.
 This helps you reuse the same video structure for different regions and audiences without reshooting.